Construction begins on Medina 405 private social club at the historic Snell Arcade in St. Pete

 The space is being restored and reimagined as a defining centerpiece of the club, with an adjacent wine and champagne bar designed for tastings and member gatherings.

-Additional amenities will include a billiards lounge, a cigar room, golf simulator, podcast studio, and a small media screening room intended for private film previews and events.
+Additional amenities will include a billiards lounge, golf simulator, podcast studio, and a small media screening room intended for private film previews and events.

 Members will also have access to a library, office cabanas, conference rooms, and private meeting areas.